What are the open call dates?

 Can a UK based company submit a proposal and receive cascade funding?

-Yes, a company based in the UK can submit a proposal and receive cascade funding.
+Yes, UK companies can submit a proposal and receive cascade funding.

 To that question, the European Commission specifically answers “UK companies remain eligible forgrants and procurement procedures as if the UK was a member state for the entirety of the Horizon 2020 framework programme and previous framework programmes.
 This also applies for to financial support to third parties according to Article 204 FR (cascading grants), and applies for the duration of H2020 projects.”